astrobiology-society-of-asia-pacific/astrobiology-society-of-asia-pacific.github.io/index.md

 Attendees of the original "Astrobiology in Asia" meeting at 2019AbSciCon showed enthusiasm about (1) promoting astrobiology in their home countries or in the Asia-Pacific countries where their current affiliations are located; (2) the idea of having a regional meeting equivalent to AbSciCon; and (3) the idea of having an organization to facilitate the above activities.
 They reconvened to discuss steps going forward.

-##
+## Missions

-Astrobiology Society of Asia-Pacific (ASAP) was formed with the missions to
+Astrobiology Society of Asia-Pacific (ASAP) was formed to
 * promote astrobiology in the Asia-Pacific region
 * serve as a network to connect scientists in the Asia-Pacific region who are interested in astrobiology
 * facilate the organization of astrobiological science meeting in the Asia-Pacific region